 In addition to his work for WCE, Mulugeta is the Field Associate in Ethiopia for WiderNet, helping with the marketing, installation and updating of the excellent eGranary Digital Library.

-“Cliff Missen, the head of WiderNet and developer of the eGranary, called me one day,” said WCE president Timothy Anderson.
-“He suggested that we begin to share our Field Associates since we both need people with technology and marketing skills to represent our organizations.
+“Cliff Missen, the head of WiderNet and developer of the eGranary, called me one day,” said WCE president Timothy Anderson, ¨he suggested that we begin to share our Field Associates since we both need people with technology and marketing skills to represent our organizations.
 That’s how I met the interesting, dedicated and caring Mulugeta.”

-As Mulugeta learned about the effective global work of WCE Strategic Ally iEARN, he applied to become their Country Coordinator for Ethiopia.
+As Mulugeta learned about the effective global work of WCE Strategic Ally iEARN, he has applied to become their Country Coordinator for Ethiopia.

 As Mulugeta got to know more about the WCE Inspire Girls project, he applied for and was recently awarded a contract by the U.S. Embassy in Ethiopia to provide STEM training to 40 girls.
-He will share what he develops so they can be included in the Resources that are being co-developed and field-tested in Ghana, Liberia, Mali, Rwanda, and Zambia.
+He will share what he develops so they can be included in the Resources that are being co-developed and field-tested in Liberia, Mali, Rwanda, and Zambia.

 Mulugeta says about his work, “Modern education is impossible without digital devices.
 Hence we need to make technology easily accessible.”
 He hopes that WCE’s offerings eventually include tablets and portable devices “so that learning can be a truly encompassing experience”.

 Mulugeta was born in a small village in Ethiopia.
 “My whole life was full of challenge,” he says.
-“There was a time when I had to work for my subsistence and a time when I had to live separate from my family to seek a better education.
+“There was a time when I had to work for my sustenance and a time when I had to live separate from my family to seek a better education.
 All these challenges helped me be who I am today, a person who never gives up, a person who wants to help others in need, a person who wants to learn from every challenge.
 My motto is ‘A man without challenge is blind to the beauty of life.’”